Blockstream/Jade/docs/index.rst

         }
     }

-Again the 'data' should be sent (as json) to the url provided (either is fine), and the response body forwarded to the 'handshake_complete' Jade method.
+The 'data' should be sent (as json) to the url provided (either is fine), and the response body forwarded to the 'handshake_complete' Jade method.
 The request should look like the below:

 .. _handshake_complete_request: